 4. Marisa Peer - Have a Bulletproof Confidence

 Marisa Peer helped me tremendously to have that self-confidence.
 As she said, we should build a partnership with our brain.

 This part of the preparation guide for the masterclass was life-changing for me.
-I thought of sharing it instead of translating it to my words because I feel I will give more justice to her wisdom if I share this content.
-I encourage you to watch it on its’ entirety.
+I thought of sharing it instead of translating it into my words because I feel I will give more justice to her wisdom if I share this content.
+I encourage you to watch it in its’ entirety.

 Video from Mindvalley YouTube Channel